There are so many ways to enjoy Parramatta River. And one of our favourites is the short trip across the river in our car on the Putney Punt!

 While you can of course just use the Putney Punt to make your way across Parramatta River, like I am sure most people do.
-You can make an adventure of your ‘voyage’ and here are some of the fun things to do nearby on either side in a Google Map.
-And below the map is information on the nearest three playgrounds on either side of the Putney Punt.
+You can also make an adventure of your ‘voyage’ and here are some of the fun things to do nearby on either side in a Google Map.
+And below the map is information on nearby playgrounds on either side of the Putney Punt.

 Playgrounds Nearby to Putney Side

 We mostly catch the Putney Punt from the Putney side.
 There are three nearby playgrounds that you can stop at for a play – Putney Park, Kissing Point Park and Morrison Bay Reserve.
 Plus, Putney Shops is a short drive away with, a number of great cafes and a street library to enjoy.
 And not too far away is Top Ryde Shopping Centre.

 Address: Pellisier Rd, Putney | Summary: three small to medium playgrounds (including toddler pools and two giant slides), best suited to kids 2-10yrs, water views from bottom playgrounds, mix of shade sails and natural shade, bbqs, toilets, on-site parking, Putney Punt, open grassed areas | More details |

 Address: Waterview Street, Putney | Summary: medium playground, best suited to kids 2-8yrs, water views, sand pit, softfall under play equipment, bbqs, toilets, picnic shelters, on-site parking, close to ferry wharf | More details |